fmor5954/MobilePay-PoS-v10/docs/pos_integratorauthentication.md

 # **Integrator Authentication:**

-The PoS V10 API uses access tokens to authenticate calls from clients.
-In order for a client to use the PoS V10 API, it must first obtain an access token using the Integrator Authentication API.
-The access tokens used in the PoS V10 solution identifies both a client and the integrator that developed the client and optionally the merchant on which the client is calling on behalf of.
+The PoS V10 API uses access tokens to authenticate calls from integrator clients.
+In order for an integrator client to use the PoS V10 API, it must first obtain an access token using the Integrator Authentication API.
+The access tokens used in the PoS V10 solution identifies both an integrator client and the integrator and may optionally identify the merchant on which the client is calling on behalf of.

 ### **Credentials Flow:**

 The Integrator Authentication solution is based on the OpenID/OAuth 2.0 specification.
 By following the OpenID Connect protocol, MobilePay makes it easy for integrators to integrate with MobilePay.
 Currently, the flow supported is the Client Credentials grant type.
-In the Credentials Flow (defined in OAuth 2.0 RFC 6749, section 4.4), Integrators pass along their `client_id` and `client_secret` (received in Step 5 above) to authenticate themselves and obtain an access token.
+In the Credentials Flow (defined in OAuth 2.0 RFC 6749, section 4.4), integrators pass along their `client_id` and `client_secret` (received in Step 5 above) to authenticate themselves and obtain an access token.

 [![](assets/images/clientcredentialsdiagram.png)](assets/images/possekvensdiagram.png)